25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Where to Stay in Tromso

-If you’re traveling to Tromso, we recommend you get a place in the city center as it will make going on tours significantly easier.
+If you’re traveling to Tromso, I recommend you get a place in the city center as it will make going on tours significantly easier and the city is walkable.

 It is also very convenient to stay in the city center as the bus from the Tromso Airport will drop you off right there and you can walk to your hotel with ease.

-You can check out our Tromso hotels guide here… but here are a few quick recommendations of where to stay if you’re wanting to be centralized and near where the tours leave from:
+You can check out my Tromso hotels guide, but here are a few quick recommendations of where to stay if you’re wanting to be centralized and near where the tours leave from:

 YES.
 YES.
 YES.
 Tromso is a great city break for a long weekend in the winter or summer if you’re Europe-based and is a perfect addition to a Norway trip if you’re not.